jackamsterdam/MASTER-TEMPLATE-with-AUTH-React-Node.js-mySQL/README.md

 # This is only a template to start a new project using React, Node and MySQL with **Authorization and Authentication in front and back**
+# This is mainly a template that I made to start a new Full Stack project using the MERN stack.

 # If you want to run this code on your local machine follow these instructions:
 ## If you had issues running the program or you enjoyed my project please contact me on Linkedin: https://www.linkedin.com/in/jack-amsterdam/